Adobe Connect Support Blog

 Another tool that is also helpful in determining the amount of network distance driven latency is used by the ACMS team to assist with properly locating an Adobe Connect cluster for support of a regional audience:

-The output from cloudping from each regional office in any enterprise can provide valuable information to help determine the optimal location for an Adobe Connect cluster deployment.
+The output from Cloudping from each regional office in any enterprise can provide valuable information to help determine the optimal location for an Adobe Connect cluster deployment.
 Cloudping will sometimes reveal some surprises.
 For example, see the output from a test run from the Adobe office in Seoul; it reveals that an Adobe Connect cluster based in the US on the west coast would have a shorter round-trip time than either Sydney or Mumbai.
 Obviously best is Seoul itself followed by Tokyo, Singapore and Beijing.

 Testing at different times can often reveal different results so a collection of samples is always prudent.
 Testing from outside a corporate infrastructure and comparing tests with those of external clients is also often telling.

-Couldping is a standard test that is helpful in determining the latency for an HTTPS connection.
+Cloudping is a standard test that is helpful in determining the latency for an HTTPS connection.
 Adobe Connect also runs the Real Time Messaging Protocol (RTMP) and most customers want it running securely – RTMPS.
 See a simple diagram of a two node Adobe Connect cluster in the cloud running RTMPS:

 The HTTPS connection handles login and content while the RTMP(S) stream runs the Meeting room commands.
 About 80% of the traffic in any Adobe Connect Meeting is RTMP-based.
 Its ability to run unimpeded is critical to Meeting performance.